 Free and reduced price meal applications are mailed to all households each August.
 If you do not receive an application in the mail or if you experience an income or household size change, an application is available at your local school or contact Food and Nutrition Services at 703-813-4800 or 703-813-4844.

 Free and reduced-price lunches are available to students unable to pay the full price of meals according to criteria based on household size and income.
 Applications are available in Arabic,Farsi, Korean, Spanish, Urdu, and Vietnamese.

 Families who earn less than 130 percent of the poverty level are eligible for free meals and those with incomes between 130 and 185 percent of poverty level qualify for reduced price meals.
 Today, approximately 24 percent of the student enrollment qualify for free and reduced price meals.
 The prices for paid breakfast and lunch are determined by the School Board and the price of reduced price meals are established by the federal government.

 You will need Adobe Acrobat Reader to view documents.

-Penny McConnell, MS, RD, SNS
+Penny McConnell, MS, RDN, SNS

 Administrative Assistant Fatima.Calcuttawalla@fcps.edu